 When we moved to our current house in 1984, it was late May and there was a cluster of red tulips blooming in the front garden under a birch tree.
-Fast forward to 2012, and the birch tree is gone (struck by lightning, and subsequently removed), and the same red tulips are still blooming.
+Fast forward a few decades, and the birch tree is gone (struck by lightning, and subsequently removed), and the same red tulips are still blooming.
 I think these must be Darwin tulips, the longest-lasting tulip bulbs I know.
 When planted in a bright location, they’ll reliably return for many years, and perhaps indefinitely, based on my own clump that bloomed again this spring.
 These Darwin tulips reside under a section of the lawn that receives half a day of sun and turfgrass fertilizer in late spring, and is somewhat dry in summer.
 The moist conditions in spring and benign neglect in summer seem to favour their longevity.

 All tulip bulbs have the ability to continue flowering for at least three years, given the right cultural conditions.
 Tulips need a robust period of growth in spring, with a half day or more of sunlight, consistent soil moisture and fertilizing after their flowers drop to store up energy in the bulb for next year’s flower.
 When the foliage has finished ripening and can be removed, tulip bulbs need a period of dry summer dormancy.
 This summer rest is followed by autumn root activity, when moisture is absorbed to maintain the bulb tissues through winter dormancy.